Discoverer98/living-room-kotlin/README.md

 # living-room-kotlin
- A sample app of an Android idiom, in Kotlin
+ A sample app of an Android idiom, in Kotlin.